 For more information, click here

 Bids are also now open for Art&Co, a wide-ranging online charity auction organised by the UK-based finance company PremFina.
 Art & Co is offering work by more that 30 emerging international artists—most of whom do not have gallery representation—together with pieces by Jeff Koons, Andy Warhol, Pablo Picasso and Salvador Dalí, which have been offered by a young collector.
 The sale of 247 lots has been divided up into different sections that will be closing at different times, ending on 19 June with reserve auction prices ranging from £1,000 to £36,000.
 After the deduction of a small base fee set by the artists, and £100 per lot administration costs, the majority of the proceeds of each sale will be divided between the following six frontline charities and NGO’s that address immediate and long-term effects of coronavirus: The Care Workers Charity, Khalsa Aid, ICU Steps, Painting Our World In Silver, Solace Women’s Aid and Za Teb.

-Update: this article was updated on 2 June to add UNO Flüchtlingshilfe and Art&Co, and the headline was edited to reflect that
+UPDATE: this article was updated on 2 June to add UNO Flüchtlingshilfe and Art&Co and on 25 June to add Covid Creation Capsule